4GeeksAcademy/python-lists-loops-programming-exercises/exercises/01.4-Add-item-to-list/README.md

 💡Tips:
-You have to `import random` function.
+You have to `import random` module.
 Use the `random.randint()` function to get random numbers.
 Search on Google how to use random function.